klevzoff/EnumStrings/README.md

 The use of local static for storage avoids all kinds of linking problems, but prevents the whole utility from being `constexpr`.
 In author's view, compile-time enum-string conversions are of secondary interest compared to primary intended use (converting runtime input values).

+The use of special `END` value to enable compile-time checking is optional.
+There are downsides to it, for example the compiler may start issuing warnings about unhandled case in a switch statement.
+In author's opinion however, it's good practice have a `default` case in `switch` statements anyway.
+Another burden is having to document the additional value and explain it to code users - this seems unavoidable.
+The choice of name `END` may also be problematic for enums where this name already exists or is meaningful.
+More "uglified" names like `END_` or `ENUM_STRINGS_END` were considered but discarded for purely aesthetic reasons.
+This might change in the future as needed.